Continuing Education FAQs

 Are there continuing education requirements related to producers with the authority to sell annuities?

-On December 26, 2018, Act 48 became effective increasing the responsibilities insurers and producers have when making an annuity transaction.
-This bill created a number of new disclosure, recordkeeping and educational requirements to be put into place to ensure suitable sales are being made to consumers when purchasing an annuity.
-This new annuity suitability requires all producers with the authority to sell annuities in Pennsylvania to satisfy a four credit annuity suitability CE course.
-This means that even if you are not actively selling annuities at the present time, but you have the authority to sell annuities through your current license type, you must still complete this annuity suitability CE requirement.
-To fulfill that requirement, we have introduced "Annuity Basics for Pennsylvania - Annuity Suitability."
+On June 20, 2022, Act 99 became effective increasing the responsibilities insurers and producers have when making an annuity transaction from a Suitable Standard (Act 48) to a Best Interest Standard (Act 99).
+This bill created a number of new disclosure, recordkeeping and educational requirements to be put into place to ensure best interest sales are being made to consumers when purchasing an annuity.
+This new best interest standard requires all producers with the authority to sell annuities in Pennsylvania to satisfy a four credit annuity suitability CE course which includes the Best Interest Standard.
+This means that even if you are not actively selling annuities at the present time, but you have the authority to sell annuities through your current license type, you must still complete this Annuity Suitability - Best Interest Standard CE requirement.
+To fulfill this requirement, we offer the "Annuity Basics for Pennsylvania - Best Interest Standard" CE course in self-study and traditional classroom formats.